 7. Never Coffee

-The small shops in Belmont in the East and one downtown Portland are fun places to spend your time as it is one of the best Portland coffee scenes.
-Unlike the name, this place always serves coffee and the ‘?’ is to keep you excited for the unexpected surprises inside.
+The small shops in Belmont in the East and one in downtown Portland are fun places to spend your time as it is one of the best Portland coffee scenes.
+Unlike the name, this place always serves coffee, and the ‘?’ is meant to keep you excited about the surprises.

 Each colorful coffee bag has different flavors with the funniest descriptions.
-One can have a look at those through their website as it is bound to make you smile and want to visit this place.
+One can look at those through the Never Coffee website, as it is bound to make you smile and want to visit this place.

-Despite the name which is off-beat, in the list of the best cafes, this one is bright and full of energy cause of its pastel indoor décor.
-The neon sign near the door gives a retro vibe which is Instagram perfect and gives a glimpse of what you can expect.
+Despite the off-beat name in the list of the best cafes, this one is bright and full of energy cause of its pastel indoor décor.
+The neon sign near the door gives a retro vibe, which is Instagram-perfect and gives a glimpse of what you can expect.

 These tiny cafes are also known for serving in vibrant cups which are an important part of the caffeine experience and get ignored usually by other companies.

-The coffee at the Never coffee is the best besides the service.
-The barista here is said to be friendly making you feel comfortable but are equally professional.
-Their precision hands will definitely brew you your favorite cup.
+The coffee at Never Coffee is the best besides the service.
+The barista here is said to be friendly, making you feel comfortable, but is equally professional.
+Their precision hands will brew your favorite cup.

-Never coffee also has seasonal flavors like fennel and shishito peppers which are made creatively and perfectly.
-This artisan-like and innovative place which also serves drinks with cocoa and herbs is said to be less of a coffee shop and more like a lab due to the diversity in coffee.
+Never Coffee also has seasonal flavors like fennel and shishito peppers, which are made creatively and perfectly.
+This artisan-like and innovative place that serves drinks with cocoa and herbs is said to be less of a coffee shop and more like a lab due to the diversity in coffee.

-Their specialty coffee is said to be creative as they have traditional to many innovative flavors which one can hardly try at other places.
+Their specialty coffee is said to be creative as they have many traditional and innovative flavors that one can hardly try at other places.
 One can also choose non-dairy milk.

-If feeling too indecisive, you can always choose from the recommendations from their customers which includes hug- a spicy mocha, Oregon- made with dulce de leche, cascade hops, and Jacobsen Sea Salt, Rich Kid- combined with saffron, cardamom, and rose water and lastly the oat milk latte.
+If feeling too indecisive, you can always choose from the recommendations from their customers, which include Hug- a spicy mocha, Oregon- made with dulce de leche, cascade hops, and Jacobsen Sea Salt, Rich Kid- combined with saffron, cardamom, and rose water and lastly the oat milk latte.

-One can order an amazing coffee package at their home which is also delivered with a free prize.
+One can order an amazing coffee package at home, which is also delivered with a free prize.

 8. Prince Coffee